 The presentation will not directly promote a company product, service or other self-interest.

 To make your proposal stand out, include one or more of the following aspects:

-- provide opportunity for engagement, discussion and dialogue
+- provide an opportunity for engagement, discussion, and dialogue

 - provide clear learning takeaways